revng/llvmcpy/README.md

         # ...
 ```

 Note the change in the case.
 Use `help(Module.clone)` to see which LLVM-C API function a certain method is using.

 Each class in `llvmcpy` is basically a wrapper around a pointer to an LLVM object.

 If an API function doesn't take an LLVM object as a first argument, it will be part of the `llvm` module.

-Moreover, we also have some also generated properties and generators for certain well known patterns in the API.
+Additionally, we have some generated properties and generators for certain well known patterns in the API.

 ### Properties